kumarkunalbd/Git-Mobiliya/Readme.md

 # Commit messages
     - use default editor vim to tyope commit messagees and the esc+wq
     - alternatively you can use "git commit -m <"the message need to be wrotten here"> "

+# What is merging?
+Merging is combining code changes from one branch to another branch.